 - Employee count below 50

-Although a company using FRS 102 Section 1A can claim exemptions from certain reporting requirements, this is still a much more comprehensive report when compared to FRS 105.
+Although a company using FRS 102 Section 1A can claim exemptions from certain reporting requirements, it still produces a more comprehensive set of accounts than FRS 105.

-A set of FRS 102 Section 1A accounts will include:
+A set of FRS 102 Section 1A accounts will typically include:

 - Director’s report – not filed to Companies House

-- Accountant’s report – not filed to Companies House
+- Accountant’s report – not filed with Companies House

 - Profit and loss account – not filed to Companies House